SanWieb/sigWah/README.md

 </rule>
 ```

-However this solution would not work for the rule `260300`, the `<match>` option will match on any field (like the image path),
+However, this solution would not work for the rule `260300`, the `<match>` option will match on any field (like the image path),
 not only the commandline in this particular case.
-So it is recommended to double check all rules with a level zero and check
+So, it is recommended to double check all rules with a level zero and check
 if it can be converted to the negated `<match>` option to prevent the whitelist overriding.

 All rules in this repository are double checked for this problem.